 Mirah Shi

 Hello!
-I'm a third-year PhD student in computer science at the University of Pennsylvania,
+I'm a fourth-year PhD student in computer science at the University of Pennsylvania,

 where I'm fortunate to be advised by Michael Kearns